MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netconfigurationquerymultistring.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Retrieves the strings that are currently assigned to the adapter configuration object, creates a WDFSTRING object for each string, and adds each string object to a specified collection object.
+Returns a WDFCOLLECTION of at least one WDFSTRING object corresponding to the string or strings that are currently assigned to the specified registry value name in the device's software key.

 Syntax
 ------